Things you Should Check out While on a Gulet Cruise in Turkey

 Kas: Exploring the Town and Diving Excursions

 Kas is a vibrant but small town with quaint cafes and shops lining cobblestoned streets.
 It is the perfect place to spend a few morning hours and is also a stop along the Olympos to Fethiye route.
-You can wander the streets, enjoying the unhurried ambience of this coastal town, and even visit the ancient amphitheater which can be found nearby to the city center.
+You can wander the streets, enjoying the unhurried ambience of this coastal town, and even visit the ancient amphitheatre which can be found nearby to the city centre.
 After spending a morning exploring the lovely coastal town of Kas, your gulet will take you to a nearby secluded bay where you will have the option to dive!
 Kas is one of the best spots along the Mediterranean coastline for diving.
 You will see fascinating sea life and the area is also known for underwater caves, shipwrecks, and reefs.
 Being certified is not necessary and diving is open to all levels.

 Oludeniz Blue Lagoon

 As one of the most photographed sites in all of Turkey, Oludeniz is sure to impress.
-A day here can be spent relaxing on board or on the shores of the sparkling Blue Lagoon.
+A day here can be spent relaxing onboard or on the shores of the sparkling Blue Lagoon.
 Options for paragliding can also be taken advantage of for those who are seeking adventure.
 The beach is lined with cafes where you can enjoy a drink while soaking in the perfect summer weather that this area of Turkey is known for.
 Be sure to bring your camera to capture the magnificent blue water overshadowed but the stunning Babadag mountain, the launching point for the many paragliders you will see floating high above.

-Snorkeling at Orak Island
+Snorkelling at Orak Island

 Greece & Turkey in One Holiday

-Whether you opt for a standard cabin cruise or for a private yacht charter Turkey departing from Bodrum, it is possible to explore explore the Turkish coast as well as the nearby Dodecanese islands of Greece.
+Whether you opt for a standard cabin cruise or for a private yacht charter Turkey departing from Bodrum, it is possible to explore the Turkish coast as well as the nearby Dodecanese islands of Greece.
 Two routes, one exploring the northern Greek islands and the other which heads south, offer a relaxing journey through Greek culture, history, and stunning island beauty.
-The islands of Kos, Rhodes, Symi, and Kalimnos (to name only a few) are included on these routes and boast spectacular views as you approach each small harbor.
+The islands of Kos, Rhodes, Symi, and Kalimnos (to name only a few) are included on these routes and boast spectacular views as you approach each small harbour.